Mixbook/s3_deployer/README.md

       SHAS
 ```

-'current' contains the currently used copy of app.
+'current' contains the currently used copy of the app.
 Your app should use files from this directory.

 You also could do "deploy", it is basically "stage", and then "switch" to just staged revision.